-We used a signal detection analysis to calculate the perceptual distance between each sound pair (Macmillan & Creelman, 2005).
-For each binary comparison, we calculated its d'-value, using z(Hit) - z(FalseAlarm).
+Experiment III used a signal detection analysis to calculate the perceptual distance between each sound pair (Macmillan & Creelman, 2005).
+For each binary comparison, its d'-value was calculated by using the standard formula: z(Hit) - z(FalseAlarm).
 This signal detection analysis has an advantage of teasing apart sensitivity, which reflects a perceptual distance, from bias, a listener's strategic bias to choose one option over the other (Macmillan & Creelman, 2005).
 To analyze the d'-values statistically, a linear mixed model was run in which S/N-RATIO, MANNER, and PLACE were fixed factors.